hw0lff/swayws/README.md

 # SwayWs
-a sway workspace manager which allows easy moving of workspaces to and from outputs
+a sway workspace tool which allows easy moving of workspaces to and from outputs

 # Usage